 Our common stock is listed on the Nasdaq Global Select Market.
 In accordance with Nasdaq requirements, at least a majority of our directors must be independent directors.
 The Board has determined that six of our seven directors (85.7%) are independent, as defined by Nasdaq.
 Directors Andrews, Cofer-Wildsmith, Leech, Mansfield, Piesik and Zavaglia are all independent.
-Former Director Mark Tueffers, who retired from the Board in May 2022, was also independent.
 Only Joseph C. Adams, who is our Chief Executive Officer, is not independent.